dotnet/EntityFramework.Docs/entity-framework/core/providers/sql-compact/index.md

 uid: core/providers/sql-compact/index
 ---
-# Microsoft SQL Server Compact Edition
+# Microsoft SQL Server Compact Edition EF Core Database Provider

 This database provider allows Entity Framework Core to be used with SQL Server Compact Edition.
 The provider is maintained as part of the [ErikEJ/EntityFramework.SqlServerCompact GitHub Project](https://github.com/ErikEJ/EntityFramework.SqlServerCompact).